-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 4.1 How is ESG strategy typically designed and implemented in companies in your jurisdiction?

 The design and implementation of ESG strategies in Malta are still at an early stage.
-However, an increasing number of Maltese companies are, amongst other things:
+However, an increasing number of Maltese companies are, among other things:

 - investing in sustainable business models through increased commitment towards commercial projects that have a positive impact on the environment or that tangibly support the social dynamics of the Maltese community; and